 In 2005-2006 we recruited University of Minnesota graduate student volunteers to help with our program.
 This resulted in a feature article in the University's alumni magazine.
 Tronix was on a roll!

 The appeal of the Lunchbox Boombox allowed Tronix Team to partner with other youth programs all over the city of Minneapolis.
-Schools, park programs, libraries and churches began calling to get on the schedule.
-An instructor was hired to lead the workshop sessions with volunteer help.
-This led to 335 students completing a Tronix project in 2007.
+Schools, park programs, libraries and churches began calling to get Tronix Team on their schedules.
+An instructor was hired to lead the workshop sessions with volunteer help and, in 2007, 335 students completed a Tronix project.

-Then in 2008 Tronix Team was fortunate to get a Vista Volunteer position established for an Associate Program Director.
-This position was filled by Catalina Carbonell, who soon shifted the program into high gear.
+In 2008 Tronix Team was fortunate to get an AmeriCorps VISTA (Volunteers In Service to America) position established for an Associate Program Director.
+The position was filled by Catalina Carbonell who shifted the program into high gear.
 More partnerships were established, three additional instructors were hired and two new projects were started.
-Vista Volunteers continued directing the Tronix Team program through 2013 when the program shifted its primary focus to the public school science classroom and updated the Lunchbox Boombox to an "Ice Cream Bucket Boombox" that uses a students cell/smart phone as an audio source, rather than an MP3 player.
+VISTA Volunteers continued directing the Tronix Team program through 2013 when we saw an opportunity to expand our reach by partnering with middle-school science classrooms.
+At this time the Lunchbox Boombox was retooled into the "Ice Cream Bucket Boombox" which used a more economical one-gallon ice cream bucket to encase the electronics and speaker.
+We also re-engineered the circuit board to utilize a student's smart phone rather than an MP3 player for the audio input.

-With the help of Carol Davitt, Sanford Middle School 6th Grade science teacher, Tronix Team has brought their curriculum into alignment with Minnesota State Science Standards.
-What this means is that schools can purchase our Boombox curriculum (includes instruction manual, parts and tools) and teach it as part of their regular classes while satisfying MN State science standards.
+With the help of Carol Davitt, Sanford Middle School 6th Grade science teacher, Tronix Team brought their curriculum into alignment with Minnesota State Science Standards.
+Schools can now purchase our Boombox curriculum (instruction manual, parts and tools) and use it to satisfy many of the MN State Science Standards.
 In addition to Sanford Middle School, our project has been taught at The Mastery School, Andersen Community School, and Trinity First Lutheran.

-Currently, Tronix Team offers three different projects: the Ice Cream Bucket Boombox, a Japanese Lantern (using LED dimmable lights and velum panels) and a Digit Counter.
+Currently, Tronix Team offers three different projects: Ice Cream Bucket Boombox, Art Lamp (using LED dimmable lights and velum panels) and Digit Counter.